Chaoses-Ib/ArtificialIntelligence/Machine Learning/Neural Networks/Recurrent/README.md

 In a sequence-to-sequence architecture, the two RNNs are trained jointly to maximize the average of log $P(y^{(1)},\cdots,y^{(n_y)}|x^{(1)},\cdots,x^{(n_x)})$ over all the pairs of $x$ and $y$ sequences in the training set.

 One clear limitation of this architecture is when the context $C$ output by the encoder RNN has a dimension that is too small to properly summarize a long sequence.
-Bahdanau et al. (2015) proposed to make $C$ a variable-length sequence rather than a ﬁxed-size vector.
+Bahdanau et al. (2015) proposed to make $C$ a variable-length sequence rather than a fixed-size vector.
 Additionally, they introduced an attention mechanism that learns to associate elements of the sequence $C$ to elements of the output sequence.

 [^deeplearning]: Goodfellow, Ian, Yoshua Bengio, and Aaron Courville. _Deep Learning_.
 MIT Press, 2016.